 18. Rules for ascertaining intention

-Unless a different intention appears, the following are rules for ascertaining the intention of the parties as to the time at which the property in the goods is to pass to the buyer:
+Unless a different intention appears, the rules in the Table apply for ascertaining the intention of the parties as to the time at which the property in the goods is to pass to the buyer.

+Table

 Rule 1.
 Where there is an unconditional contract for the sale of specific goods, in a deliverable state, the property in the goods passes to the buyer when the contract is made, and it is immaterial whether the time of payment or the time of delivery, or both, be postponed.

 Rule 2.
 Where there is a contract for the sale of specific goods, and the seller is bound to do something to the goods for the purpose of putting them into a deliverable state, the property does not pass until such thing be done, and the buyer has notice thereof.